Abiji-2020/Group-Watch/ReadMe.md

 # HTML-Learning-Project

 This project revolves around the main core concepts of HTML(HyperText Markup Language).

-That I am currenty Learning in Infosys Springboard.
+This project aims to showcase the basic concpets and the ideas that are covered in HTML by me.